NickMFrank/supermarket-example/README.md

 The Parse class exists as a utility to create a List from a .csv file formatted as described in the Usage section of this README.
 This code also handles basic input validation (ensuring positive quantities and reasonable names for example).
 As such, this program's entry point uses the Parse functionality to build a List before immediately printing its receipt.
 #### Test Class
 The Test class exists as some form of automated unit testing, allowing a user to directly run a limited suite that directly checks the total cost of a created List, reporting any unexpected results.
+## [Hindsight]
+While the choice to represent money in cents did simplify input validation, it tends to confuse most.
+I also could have refrained from using Optionals to reduce general complexity.